I’m a disabled sex worker: this is my true story

 "Part of me wants to completely unmask and brand myself as an autistic sex worker ― in all my awkward glory.
 And part of me doesn’t know how to do this job without masking."

-Hayley Jade is a disabled sex worker, disability advocate, non-fiction writer, and dog-lover.
+Hayley Jade, the author of "I’m a disabled sex worker: this is my true story," is a disabled sex worker, disability advocate, non-fiction writer, and dog-lover.